 Whatever option you choose at this stage can always be changed in the future, including changing from one pathway to another if your plans or circumstances change.
 You can move money between funds or Investment Pathways at any time and we currently don’t charge you for this.
 If this changes we’ll let you know.

-The drawdown options that we offer might not be best for you.
+The drawdown options that we offer may not be best for you.
 It’s worth comparing what you can get from other providers as you might be able to get a better deal.